When is the next episode of Rick and Morty?

 When is the next episode of Rick and Morty in the UK?

-Rick and Morty season 4 episode 3 airs on E4 at 10PM on Wednesday December 4.
-Episode 4 will follow on the next Wednesday, December 11, and episode 5 is expected to air on December 18.
-The show will be available on the All4 streaming platform afterwards.
+Rick and Morty season 4 episode 4 airs on E4 at 10PM on Wednesday December 11.
+Episode 5, meanwhile, is expected to air on December 18.
+The show will be available on the All4 streaming platform afterwards, supported by ads.